We deliver thousands of babies every year and this list is a great guide on what to pack for you, your support person, and your baby.

 - Hard sour candy lollipops.
 Sour candy helps you salivate and prevent a dry mouth during labor.

 - Nursing bras or tanks.
 You’ll want a few nursing bras or tanks to make breastfeeding easier.

 - Breast pads.
 Even if you don’t plan on breastfeeding, breast or nursing pads are a great addition to your hospital bag.

 - Comfortable pajamas or gown.
 Changing into a pair of clean and warm pajamas will help you get the best sleep possible.

 - Loose, comfortable clothing to wear home.
 Treat yourself with your favorite pair of sweatpants for the trip home.

-For your partner
+For your support person

 - Snacks and beverages (or refillable water bottle).
 Snacks like granola bars and pretzels are easy and quick.
 A refillable water bottle will help everyone stay hydrated!

 - Gum/mints.
 Mint can help relieve anxiety for both you and your support person.

 - Cash/credit card for vending machine.
 Money for the vending machine will come in handy if you run out of snacks.